justEstif/project_odin_book_nextjs/notes/db.md

 # Database

-- the purpose of your database

 - The database keeps user information, posts, comments and likes made on the Facebook clone app.

-- gather and organize
-  - what is store in the db?
+- what is stored in the db?

+  - users
+  - posts,
-    - user info, posts, comments, likes
+  - comments,
+  - like

 - what do users have?

-      - friends
+  - friends,
-      - posts
+  - posts,
   - profile

-    - what can users do?
+- what can a user do?

-      - comment
-      - post
-      - like
-  - what do you need to register?
-    - name, email, accessToken
-  - what do you need to sign in?
-    - email, accessToken
-  - what do you need to create a post?
-    - user ,content
+  - post,
-  - what do you need to create a comment?
-    - user, content
+  - comment,
-  - what do you need to like?
-    - user, content
+  - like,
-  - what is a post?
-  - what is a comment?
-  - what is a user?
-  - what is a friend?

 1. Determine the purpose of the db